 Berkhamsted Schools Group is a prestigious group of independent day schools in Hertfordshire and Buckinghamshire which also offer boarding for the senior year groups.
 Founded in 1541, the school celebrated 480 years of history and tradition in 2021.
-We are a school firmly rooted in our local community with an international outlook having overseas students joining the school from Year 10.
+We are a school that is firmly rooted in our local community and also has an international outlook with overseas students joining the school from Year 10.